 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Number of GCIS print products distributed Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-Distribution of print products produced by the GCIS.
-These products are Vuk'uzenzele newspaper.
-Assumptions: Factors that are accepted as true and certain to happen without proof There will be no delays in printing of the products Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 12 editions of Vuk'uzenzele CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of number of products distributed Source/collection of data: Describes where the information comes from and how it is collected The data comes from the distribution strategy and requests for distribution services by other units
+Number of government exhibitions integrating government services to citizens coordinated Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+Exibitions coordinated Assumptions: Factors that are accepted as true and certain to happen without proof That there is budget to implement exibitions Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable Four exibitions will be coordinated CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Marketing register Source/collection of data: Describes where the information comes from and how it is collected

 Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
-Directorate: Marketing and Distribution Who is responsible for collecting the data?
-Directorate: Marketing and Distribution Who is responsible for checking and verifying the data captured?
-CD: CSA Means of verification (evidence) Proof of deliveries and service providers' invoice Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Late submission of invoices and proof of delivery by service providers, which might result in reporting on a number without the evidence being immediately available.
-INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: CSA
+Directorate : Marketing and Distribution Who is responsible for collecting the data?
+DD: Marketing Who is responsible for checking and verifying the data captured?
+CD: CSA Means of verification (evidence) Marketing register Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Lack of a marketing budget INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: CSA